Ask Chef Dennis

 • Let the roast come to room temperature for about 30 minutes.

-• Cook meat uncovered in your roasting pan
+• Cook the meat uncovered in your roasting pan

 • Use a meat thermometer to make sure the roast is at the temperature you desire.
-Remember your roast will increase in temperature by approximately 10 degrees after removing from the oven.
+Remember, your roast will increase in temperature by approximately 10 degrees after removing it from the oven.

 bone in roasted rack of pork on a white cutting board with a romaine leaf and cooked carrots on the side